Ghini/ghini.desktop/doc/use_cases-jbq.rst

   specialistic, but it's part of our daily routine, and it can all be stored in our Ghini database.

-  In particular subtribe information is relevant when it comes to attempting propagations and hybridizing.

 - At the opposite complexity extreme, we often have volunteers who only work at the garden for a very short time.
-It was with them in mind that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ to the ghini database structure.
+It was with them in mind that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ on the ghini database structure.

-  The two figures here show all that's needed by our temporary workforce.
+  The two figures here show all that our temporary collaborators need to know.

   +---------------------------------------------+---------------------------------------------+
   | Taxonomy & Collection                       | Garden                                      |
   +=============================================+=============================================+
   |.. figure:: images/family-to-accession.png   |.. figure:: images/location-to-plant.png     |
   +---------------------------------------------+---------------------------------------------+

+- We work on GNU/Linux, a platform that many users don't master, and our database is inside of a remote database management system.
+This implies steps that are not obvious to the casual end user.

 - Our workflow includes moving plants around in the garden, keep track of current locations and history of movements.